On my first-ever solo vacation, I didn’t expect roommates—especially not the four-legged kind with a job description.

 So, it’s no wonder I fell instantly in love with Antigua.

 It’s the largest island in the archipelagic country of Antigua & Barbuda, which is one of the smallest countries in the Caribbean.
 The earliest settlements on Antigua started way back in 3100 BC, and Christopher Columbus brought with him in the late 1400s a Spanish influence, but also the devastating impact of European diseases.
 Later, the English fully colonized it in 1632 and held on to control until the island gained independence in 1981.
-The people evolved their own unique Creole language, but most everyone also speaks English, making it easy for monolingual Americans like me to navigate.
+The people evolved their own unique Creole language, but almost everyone also speaks English, making it easy for monolingual Americans like me to navigate.

 Thanks to one of those great deals I’d found on Travelzoo, I was staying at the five-star Sugar Ridge Resort in a delightful room with a slight view of the ocean and my own private “dipping pool” on the balcony.
 I found out later from another guest that I could have gotten an even better deal because the resort was part of the Aveda Pure Privilege program - she’d booked her stay for free using points she earned by buying everyone on her Christmas list Aveda products!